henrygarner/redux/README.md

 # Redux

-A Clojure library of reducing function combinators.
+A Clojure/ClojureScript library of reducing function combinators.

 ## Installation